 Great leaders integrate focus and attention principles into their corporate life, interpersonal relationships, outside interests, and self-care.
 The ultimate goal is to elevate one’s focus and attention to the point these qualities are engrained into one’s character.
 They simply become a natural part of who you are.

 Focus and attention are powerful because they:

 Focus and attention are necessary qualities in leadership because a productive leader with closely connected relationships who practice healthy self-care is far more likely to achieve success.
 Now, let’s look at the power of focus and attention in action.

 Focus and Attention in Relationships

 Does switching the conversation from leadership to romantic relationships feel odd?
 If so, it may be time to reevaluate your definition of leadership.
-Today’s 2.0 leaders are on a journey from where they are to where they want to go, and they are taking their family’s with them.
+Today’s 2.0 leaders are on a journey from where they are to where they want to go, and they are taking their families with them.
 As a therapist and coach, I’ve met with far too many leaders who learned the hard way.
 They attained significant corporate success only to discover it was not as fulfilling as they imagined.
-They were focused leaders at work but neglected their family, friends, and self-care.
+They were focused leaders at work but neglected their families, friends, and self-care.